element0/fs.rclonefs/README.md

     >>> my_remote.remove('/that file over there.mp4')
     >>> my_remote.getinfo('/some folder', namespaces=['details'])

-Use the 'storage' namespace to report directory sizes.
+Use the 'storage' namespace to get directory sizes.

     >>> my_remote.getinfo('/gigantor', namespaces=['storage'])

 The `removetree()` method uses rclone's `purge` command -- which should make quick work of directories and their contents -- really quick work if the rclone backend supports the purge command (like Dropbox does).

-(The pyfilesystem default of `removetree()` does a path walk and removes every item individually which causes a lot of calls to the backend and takes a long time to complete large trees, leaving rclone busy for several minutes and keeping you hanging.)
+(The pyfilesystem default `removetree()` does a path walk and removes every item individually which causes a lot of calls to the rclone backend and takes a long time to complete large trees, tying up rclone for several minutes.)

 ### USE AT YOUR OWN RISK

 Things might not work as expected.
 Like any other household product, you should test it on a small out-of-the-way place first before dumping it all over everything.

-I went ahead and ran the tests on my personal dropbox...
+I went ahead and ran the pyfilesystem tests on my personal dropbox...

-Most tests failed, BTW.
-But, the simple stuff, listed below works.
+The simple stuff, listed below, works.

 ### Status